krasoffski/pytasks/tasks/pyttleship.md

 ## Pyttleship not mandatory requirements

- - Providers game statistics for all/each user.
+ - Provides game statistics for all/each user (leaderboard).
  - Can be installed in system as python package (setup.py and whl).
  - Game statistics can be exported to csv file/stdout.
  - Provides API for adding plug-ins for exporting game statistics to other formats.
  - Supports multi-player model (a few games at the same time).

+_Note: you can implement client for web browser using JavaScript, TKinter for GUI client or [curses (ncurses)] for CLI fans.

 ##### Author
 Yury Krasouski